kubernetes-sigs/gateway-api/geps/gep-4894/index.md

 // +kubebuilder:validation:ExactlyOneOf=SelectorRef,Selector
 type EndpointSelectorBackend struct {
-  // SelectorRef specifies the reference to the EndpointSelector resource that manages the EndpointSlices for this backend.
+  // SelectorRef specifies a reference to a resource whose EndpointSlices should be used for this backend.
+  //
+  // Supported kinds:
+  // - Service (Core): Uses the Service's EndpointSlices for endpoint resolution.
+Only the "service backend"
+  //   role is used — the ClusterIP, DNS name, and other "service frontend" properties are ignored.
+  //   Only ClusterIP and headless (clusterIP: None)
+  //   Services are supported.
+ExternalName, NodePort, and LoadBalancer Service types MUST be rejected, as
+  //   they carry frontend semantics that are not relevant to Backend's consumer-focused role.
+  // - EndpointSelector (Core): References an EndpointSelector resource that manages the EndpointSlices
+  //   for this backend.
+  //
   // If omitted, the controller creating this Backend is expected to create an EndpointSelector
   // resource on behalf of the user and set ownerReferences appropriately so that the lifecycle
-  // of the EndpointSelector is tied to this Backend (as described in GEP-4731).
+  // of the EndpointSelector is tied to this Backend (as described in KEP-6116).
   // Cross-namespace references are allowed and indicate a consumer override.
   // +optional
   SelectorRef *ObjectReference `json:"selectorRef"`